-While higher interest rates can help offset some of the risk, so can the right technology – like SaaS.
+While higher interest rates can help offset some of the risks, so can the right technology – like SaaS.

-While you can’t identify and plan for every risk scenario, accessing real-time data and insights via APIs, reporting, and datastreaming can help you react faster to mitigate risks associated with inflation, high interest rates, and the recession.
+While you can’t identify and plan for every risk scenario, accessing real-time data and insights via APIs, reporting, and datastreaming can help you react faster to mitigate risks associated with high inflation, high-interest rates, and the recession.

 That’s how Solifi helps clients prepare for and manage through economic turbulence.
 For example, during inflationary times, you need access to your accounting information every day.
 Not every quarter.
 Access to your real-time data allows you to see how well your clients are tolerating or reacting to economic disruptions.
 And gives you the opportunity to respond quicker to help mitigate risks.